kimballtyler/drum-shop/README.md

 # Drum Shop
-A full stack Node.js and React shopping cart app.
+A full stack e-commerce website that allows users to shop, add desired products to a cart, and place orders.

 ## Live Demo